piperauritum/LotusRoot/README.txt

 ## Overview

-A LilyPond code generator for Ruby.
-Converts pitch/duration data into LilyPond code.
+An experimental Ruby program for musical notation, that generates LilyPond code from pitch/duration data.

 ## Requirement